thesheepcat/K/API_TECHNICAL_SPECIFICATIONS.md

 - Refreshing interaction counts (likes, reposts, replies)
 - Getting updated post information for real-time updates
 - Verifying post existence before displaying reply forms
+- Checking user's voting status on specific posts/replies

+**New Fields:**
+- `isUpvoted`: Boolean indicating if the requesting user has upvoted this post/reply
+- `isDownvoted`: Boolean indicating if the requesting user has downvoted this post/reply
+- Both fields are mutually exclusive (only one can be true at a time)
+- If the user hasn't voted, both fields will be false

+**Backend Implementation Requirements:**
+- The backend must maintain a voting database/table tracking user votes
+- For each request, query the voting data using `requesterPubkey` and post `id`
+- Return appropriate boolean values for `isUpvoted` and `isDownvoted`
+- Ensure mutual exclusivity: a user cannot have both upvoted and downvoted the same post

 **Error Responses:**
 ```json